-GLACIER: Archived storage; prices are lower, but it needs to be restored first to be accessed.Note:
+GLACIER: Archived storage.
+Your data needs to be restored first to be accessed.Note:

 - Pricing depends on the storage class you have selected.

-- It is possible to change storage classes at any time from the Object Storage bucket dashboard.
+- It is possible to edit the storage classes at any time from the Object Storage bucket dashboard.

 A list of the bucket’s objects displays including the newly uploaded objects.